butoialexandra/IR-Remote/README.md

 With the IR codes, the next stage was to successfully send them to the TV and record the behaviour.
 To do this, we used IRSend from the IRremote library.
 IRSend contained a prewritten panasonic protocol, which requires the panasonic address (0x4004) and the hex code for the button pressed.
 We implemented a simple sketch that would read input from the Serial Monitor in the Arduino IDE and send a matching hex code (e.g. send hex code for 1 when 1 is input).
 This was generally successful, however, we found that we couldn't turn the TV on even though the TV was receiving the IR signal (as the LED on the TV would blink when IR blasted).
 After playing with some values, we realised that the TV would only turn on if the button was held, and therefore we repeated the IR blast 5 times over 250 ms to simulate this.
 Consequently, we could turn the TV on/off successfully.

 ## Building the GUI
 As the Adafruit_GFX library provides many useful graphics functions for the remote's display, we used it to implement the GUI.
+Our object-oriented design allows to easily customise the GUI of the remote by adding/removing buttons, depending on the user's needs.
+We implemented a variety of button types (circle, square, triangle, etc.), which can be added to a user interface by simply specifying its coordinates, a label and a hex code to be sent to the TV.
+Our remote implements 2 screens (one for the numerical buttons and one for a variety of function buttons) and a user can switch between the two by pressing a button in the bottom right corner of the screen.

+Below is a class diagram for our GUI.
 ![class diagram](images/class_diagram.png)

 ## Sending analytics to Adafruit.io